 - Provides an excellent coverage area for microorganisms to thrive

 The best soil for autoflowers

 The most suitable medium for autos is light and airy, containing a low level of nutrients.
 Photoperiods use compact soil mixes that can work for autoflowers, but a lighter one gives you better results.
-Avoid using ‘natural’ soil or dense, rich organic options as you risk burning the roots.
+Avoid using ‘natural’ soil or dense, rich organic options as you risk burning the roots and reduce yields.

 - 3 parts compost

 - 3 parts peat moss

 Keep the pH of your water within the 5.8 to 6.3 range to ensure sufficient nutrients are available to your autoflower plants.
 One of the best natural options for autoflowers is Super Soil Autoflower Concentrate.